hamidsadeghi68/face-clustering/README.md

 # FaceCup dataset

 The test database is not published for [facecup](https://facecup.ir/) challenge purposes.
 Sample dataset published for participants contains 899 images.
-Identity label for each image can be obtained from image name as follows:
+Identity label for each image can be obtained from image file name as follows: